codacy/codacy-remark-lint/docs/description/remark-lint-no-file-name-mixed-case.md

-Warn when file names use mixed case: both upper- and lowercase characters.
+# remark-lint-no-file-name-mixed-case

+[`remark-lint`][github-remark-lint] rule to warn when file names case is inconsistent.